Yandex Cloud

 Where:

-• maintenance_window: Maintenance window settings (including for disabled clusters).
-In maintenance_window, provide one of the two parameters:
+• maintenance_window: Maintenance window settings, including those for disabled clusters.
+In maintenance_window, provide one of the two values:

-• anytime: Maintenance can be scheduled to any time slot.
+• anytime: Maintenance can be scheduled at any time.

 • weekly_maintenance_window: Maintenance can be scheduled to selected day of week and time only: